Start Here: The Ideas Laboratory

-Research on ancient civilizations tells us that to prevent societal decline and collapse, we must maintain economic growth and double down on our problem-solving capacity (innovation).
+We reject the notion that “development” has a finish line.
+We hold that progress is a never-ending process, and to prevent societal decline, we must maintain economic growth and double down on our problem-solving capacity (innovation).

-The below proposals should be adopted rashly, there is simply too much at stake.
+The below ideas are incomplete, likely imperfect, starting points for new approaches to humanity’s problems.
 We support piloting these concepts in pilot zones first, as outlined here.
-There, experimentation and data collection can help tweak and improve those concepts before they are rolled out more broadly.
+There, experimentation and data collection can help tweak and improve these concepts, or prove them wrong entirely, before they are rolled out more broadly.

-Every person brings with them unique knowledge, wisdom, and capability that they share with society.
-Chronic illnesses and death detract from humanity’s most valuable resources: its people.
-We should strive to keep every human consciousness alive and healthy as long as possible.
+Every individual brings with them unique knowledge, wisdom, and capability that they share with society.
+Chronic illnesses and death detract from humanity’s most valuable resource: its people.

-The solution is to design healthcare policy that neither blindly accepts the “free market” as a savior, ignoring obvious market failures, or stifling innovation with heavy-handed government controls.
+The solution may be to design a healthcare policy that neither blindly accepts the “free market” as a savior, ignoring obvious market failures, nor stifling innovation with heavy-handed government controls.
 In short, let markets work where they work and correct them where they don’t.
-The basic principles for doing this are as follows:
+Some possible routes toward achieving that end:

 Tort reform to constrain healthcare prices

-IP reform to avoid monopoly pricing (discussed below)
+IP reform to avoid monopoly pricing of pharmaceuticals (discussed below)

 Education, Science, and Technology

 Education is our means of transferring knowledge from one generation to the next.
-The more efficiently and quickly we can do this, the faster we can innovate.
-It is innovation that underpins not only economic growth and human progress, but the sustainability of civilization itself.
+The more efficiently we can do this, the faster we can innovate.
+Innovation not only underpins economic growth and human progress but the sustainability of civilization itself.

 Retirement options that work for both society and the individual

 Society is increasingly threatened by ideological extremist elements.
-While some disagreement is normal and healthy, this extreme level of social and political polarization is unsustainable.
+While some disagreement is normal and healthy, the current level of social and political polarization is unsustainable.

-The prevailing structure of the media and political system gives outsized voice to the extremes, the societal outliers, who gain disproportional attention and representation, despite not speaking for the majority.
-To limit this extremism, we must:
+The prevailing incentives of the media and political systems give an outsized voice to extremists, despite not speaking for the majority.
+To limit this extremism, some have proposed:

 Promote understanding of the horseshoe theory to discourage radicalism

-The inclusiveness of the economy and society’s capacity to innovate (and therefore its sustainability) is inextricably linked to government design and policy.
-The more effective government is at generating sound policy, the more growth and development that will result.
+The inclusiveness of the economy and society’s capacity to innovate is inextricably linked to government design and policy.
+The more effective government is in producing sound policy, the more growth and development that will result.

 There is a tendency to treat Western-style representative democratic government as the ultimate form of government.
 It is seen as an “end,” which began with absolute monarchs, evolved into limited monarchies, and then into modern representative democracy.

-We propose that representative democracy is not an end, but another step along a path toward more effective governance.
-We propose to introduce new forms of democracy that could prove to be more efficient and less prone to capture by vested interests.
+We propose that representative democracy is not an end, but another step along a path toward more effective systems.
+Some of those systems might be: